For Potential Mentors

 • Your plan for helping the Fellow to find continued funding after their first OFDIR year

 As described in the "Fellowship Benefits" tab, this Fellowship offers a one-year salary as well as professional development funds and relocation funds.
 Beyond that, it is the mentor PIs role (with OFDIR administrator support) to assist the Fellow in finding funding for their second year of research and beyond.
-For first-year Fellows, the OFDIR funding provided is at the NIH postdoctoral level.
+For first-year Fellows, the OFDIR funding provided is at the salary set forth by the university commensurate with their years of relevant experience.
 We have seen some mentor PIs pitch in with additional funding on top of that, and we encourage PIs to consider this if possible to make the hiring package more attractive to potential Fellows.

 Once a Fellows has been accepted to the OFDIR program, it is your responsibility as the mentor/hiring PI to oversee and complete the hiring process through your department.
 OFDIR is not the hiring party for your Fellow